Red Fuseau Sunchoke

 Deep red skin and sweet flavor.

-Sunchokes, also called Jerusalem Artichokes, are actually a species of sunflower cultivated for their delicious tubers.
+Sunchokes, also called Jerusalem Artichokes, are actually a perennial species of sunflower cultivated for their delicious tubers.
 Originally an American species, they were cultivated by Native Americans long before being introduced in Europe, and their high inulin content made them a traditional remedy for diabetes.
 The tubers resemble ginger and they have a sweet, nutty flavor with a hint of artichoke.
 When sliced thin, they make a great addition to salads.
 More commonly, they are used like potatoes and steamed or roasted, or cooked pretty much however you choose!
 Like other sunflowers, they produce tall plants with cheerful yellow flowers.
+Vigorous spreaders, sunchokes will readily establish themselves in an area if not checked by methods such as growth barriers or regular annual harvest.

 Red Fuseau is beautiful red variety with a crunchy, sweet flavor and thin skins that make them easy to clean.
 They will form an exceptionally dense stand with plants as tall at 10'.